scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 Version 1.3 - Fixed issue where the date on the chat lines was not displaying correctly
             - Updated the interface to now have revenue on its own tab
             - Added reporting for: agent/visitor average response time, average response time by agent, and CSAT reporting

+Version 1.4 - Update Revenue tab to include total conversion and average order value
+            - Added Heatmap that displays where chats are coming from